keboola/developers-docs/extend/generic-extractor/config/jobs/children.md

 }
 {% endhighlight %}

-Note that the `dataType` must be different then for the first job, because the structure of the response is different.
+Note that the `dataType` must be different than in the first job because the structure of the response is different.
 You will receive a number of tables:

 users (first job):